 So when bosses start thinking about who they want to promote — or who might be a good investment when it comes to advanced training — all the impressions you’ve left add to the picture.
 Being fun or cool doesn’t take the place of also having the skills you need to get ahead.

 The good news is that you don’t have to be the best writer.
 But even a few simple tips applied to your professional communication can pay off down the road.
-So why not make an effort to improve your business email writing skills?
+So why not make an effort to improve your business email writing skills starting today?
 Even a little can make a big difference.